tiagomelojuca/otclient-wiki/Module-Tutorial.md

 * The functions (storing of functions and discuss what init and terminate are required for).

 **The variables**
-Variables within a sandboxed module do not have to be localized with the keyword 'local' as they are inside their own module environment.
-In the module is sandboxed: false then you will need to make sure you localize the variable and reset them inside the terminate function (which we will discuss more later).
+Variables within a sandboxed module do not have to be localized with the keyword `local` as they are inside their own module environment.
+In the module is `sandboxed: false` then you will need to make sure you localize the variable and reset them inside the terminate function (which we will discuss more later).

 Inside this spell module we need to have a way of storing the modules window object, we do this by setting the variable `spellWindow` that we have initialized as nil, but that we will setup soon enough.
 We also need a way of containing what spell the player has selected which means we should store a reference to the spell somehow using the variable `selectedSpell`.
 Last but not leave and most likely not last!
 We need to store the list of spells, we do this with the `spells` variable.

 **The functions**
 Functions much like variables are contained within sandboxed modules so localization can vary depending on your preferences.
-If you are not using a sandboxed: true module then you will need to make sure you are localizing and storing functions correctly.
+If you are not using a `sandboxed: true` module then you will need to make sure you are localizing and storing functions correctly.
 I personally like to use a table to store my functions within to keep things